dss99911/kotlin-simple-architecture/README.md

         - status is like loading, error, success. `state` may be proper name. but it's already used on JetCompose or StateFlow. so used status
         - [Resource](https://github.com/dss99911/kotlin-simple-architecture/blob/master/kotlin-simple-architecture/src/commonMain/kotlin/kim/jeonghyeon/type/Resource.kt) contains data and status both
     - initStatus, status
-        - this is status without data which is used in common.
+        - this is status without data.
         - this is to handle error or loading in common UI.
-        - you can change commom loading, error UI on Screen by overriding
+        - you can change common loading, error UI on Screen by overriding
-        - you can use other Resource or Status to show different UI. but you have to define how to show the status on the screen
+        - you can use other Resource or Status to show different UI for status. but you have to define how to show the status on the screen
 - provides common functions on ViewModel and Screen
-    - goBack() : you can return response, it's explained on [Deeplink](https://github.com/dss99911/kotlin-simple-architecture#deeplink)
+    - goBack() : you can return response, it's explained on [Navigate to the deeplink from Client / Server](https://github.com/dss99911/kotlin-simple-architecture#navigate-to-the-deeplink-from-client--server)
     - navigateToDeeplink()
     - loadInIdle() : for example, in case click button two times quickly.
 2nd time click is ignored.
     - loadBounce() : for example, search with keyword. and if searching takes time(like api call is required), in that case, delay the api call and if next input comes, cancel previous call